ryul99/pytorch-project-template/README.md

         - `timeout` is seconds for timeout of process interaction in DDP.
         When this is set as `~`, default timeout (1800 seconds) is applied in `gloo` mode and timeout is turned off in `nccl` mode.
 - `model` field
-    - Configs for Network architecture and options for model like device.
+    - Configs for Network architecture and options for model.
     - You can add configs in yaml format to config your network.
 - `log` field
     - Configs for logging include tensorboard / wandb logging.